Strongly Goldilocks Domains, quantitative Visibility, and Applications: Lower Bounds of the Kobayashi distance

-\end{proof} In order to make a final remark we recall the following result: \begin{thm} \cite[Theorem 1.6]{NT} Let $\Omega$ be a ($\mathbb{C}$-)convexifiable domain of finite type $m$.
-Then there exists a $c>0$ such that the Kobayashi distance on $\Omega$ satisfies
+In order to make a final remark we recall the following result: \begin{thm} \cite[Theorem 1.6]{NT} Let $\Omega$ be a \emph{($\mathbb{C}$-)}convexifiable domain of finite $m$-type.
+Then there exists $c>0$ such that the Kobayashi distance on $\Omega$ satisfies